aubique/dotfiles-wsl/README.md

 ## Sources
 I've got a lot for my system config back-up from [the unofficial guide to dotfiles on GitHub](https://dotfiles.github.io/).
 And the whole idea of exploiting at its finest VIM-based IDE was inspired particularly by RealPython article called [VIM and Python – A Match Made in Heaven](https://realpython.com/vim-and-python-a-match-made-in-heaven/).
 ## TODO
-- [ ] Fill the feature paragraph
+- [ ] Fill the features paragraph
 - [ ] List VIM-extensions
 - [ ] Add screenshots of IDE
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQzMzAyMDU2LDk4NjQ3NDU5NSwxMDQwNT
+eyJoaXN0b3J5IjpbMTg0NjQ0MTc5Niw3NDMzMDIwNTYsMTA0MD
-g3NTk2XX0=
+U4NzU5Nl19
 -->